jneilliii/OctoPrint-SideBarTempGraph/README.md

 Small plugin that adds a temperature graph to the sidebar.

 **Note:** To change the location of the graph within the Sidebar install [OctoPrint-SidebarOrder](https://github.com/zoombahh/OctoPrint-SidebarOrder) plugin.
+Use `plugin_sidebartempgraph` for the sidebar identifier in that plugin's settings.

 ### Screenshot